behaghel/tumblishr/README.md

-## tum, a simple command to manage a tumblishr blog.
+## tum, a simple command to manage a tumblr blog.

 This is a command line tool written in scala.
 The purpose is to let you manage your Tumblr blog more or less like a git repository.
 Your posts are markdown